codeigniter4/docs-update/docs/libraries/encryption.md

 #### OpenSSL Notes

-The [OpenSSL](https://www.php.net/openssl) extension has been a standard part of PHP for a long time.
+The <a href="https://www.php.net/openssl" target="_blank">OpenSSL</a> extension has been a standard part of PHP for a long time.

 CodeIgniter's OpenSSL handler uses the AES-256-CTR cipher.

 The *key* your configuration provides is used to derive two other keys, one for encryption and one for authentication.
-This is achieved by way of a technique known as an [HMAC-based Key Derivation Function](https://en.wikipedia.org/wiki/HKDF) (HKDF).
+This is achieved by way of a technique known as an <a href="https://en.wikipedia.org/wiki/HKDF" target="_blank">HMAC-based Key Derivation Function</a> (HKDF).

 #### Sodium Notes

-The [Sodium](https://www.php.net/manual/en/book.sodium) extension is bundled by default in PHP as of PHP 7.2.0.
+The <a href="https://www.php.net/manual/en/book.sodium" target="_blank">Sodium</a> extension is bundled by default in PHP as of PHP 7.2.0.

 Sodium uses the algorithms XSalsa20 to encrypt, Poly1305 for MAC, and XS25519 for key exchange in sending secret messages in an end-to-end scenario.
 To encrypt and/or authenticate a string using a shared-key, such as symmetric encryption, Sodium uses the XSalsa20 algorithm to encrypt and HMAC-SHA512 for the authentication.